Meharrize

-Meharrize (also transliterated Mheiriz, Mehaires; Arabic: محيرس) is an oasis located in Western Sahara.
+Meharrize (also transliterated Mheiriz, Mehaires; Arabic: أمهيريز, Tamazight: ⵎⵀⵉⵔⵉⵣ) is an oasis located in Western Sahara.
 It is situated between Tifariti and Amgala, 93 km from Smara, to the east of the Moroccan Wall, and in the Polisario Front-held part of Western Sahara close to the Mauritanian border.

-The town has a dispensary, a school, and a mosque and is the head of the 4th military region of the Sahrawi Arab Democratic Republic.
+The town has a dispensary, a school, and a mosque and is the headquarters of the 4th military region of the Sahrawi Arab Democratic Republic.

 Infrastructure

 During late June 2012, the Sahrawi Minister of Construction and Urbanization of the Liberated Territories visited the town to supervise the family farms project and the construction of a school, opened in 2013.

 Politics

 On June 17, 2007, the Polisario Front celebrated here the 37th anniversary of the Sahrawi uprising in 1970, the Zemla Intifada.

 Culture

 In August 2008, Mheiriz hosted the III edition of the Summer University, for the Sahrawi students abroad.
 The students visited the historical archaeological sites in the region and profited from many conferences and lectures on different themes, such as religion, culture and security, in addition to other activities such as film projections and expositions.